pylipp/qtilities/README.md

 This assumes that your shell performs file name expansion.

-Note that `qmltags` overwrites a `tags` file in the current working directory if it exists.
+Note that `qmltags` overwrites a `qmltags` file in the current working directory if it exists.
 You can specify a custom output filepath:

     > qmltags HackWindow.qml screen/*.qml -o mytags

+#### Editor integration

+Configure `vim` to take the generated `qmltags` file into account:

+    set tags=./tags,./qmltags;$HOME

 ### `pyqmlscene`